 Foot Binding was considered to be attractive in ancient China

-Chinese women used to bind their feet to about 10 centimetres in size to display social status and was considered beautiful.
+Chinese women used to bind their feet to about 10 centimeters in size to display social status and was considered beautiful.
 Mostly rich Chinese girls were used to follow such tradition.

 Some Informative Historical Facts You May Love to Read

-The Greatest Gathering of Intelligence Ever – The iconic Photo
+The Greatest Gathering of Knowledge Ever – The iconic Photo

 This iconic photograph was taken at the Fifth Solvay Conference in October 1927.
 All the greatest scientists of 20th centuries together in one picture- is’t that amazing.